salo-creative/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

 - [ ] I have updated the changelog
+- [ ] My branch has no conflicts with the branch I want to merge into
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas